Islandora/documentation/docs/user-documentation/2xfor1x.md

 ###Object Structure
 Fedora 3 objects are FOXML (Fedora Object eXtensible Markup Language) documents, with three elements:

 * `Digital Object Identifier`: A unique, persistent identifier for the digital object.
-Also knowns as the PID.
+Also known as the PID.
 * `System Properties`: A set of system-defined descriptive properties that is necessary to manage and track the object in the repository.
 * `Datastream(s)`: The element in a Fedora digital object that represents a content item.